blackchip-org/lfs-rpm/README.md

 current shell with `source ./lfs-env`.
 These variables can be overridden by placing changes in a `local-lfs.env` file.
 Variables of note:

+- `lfs_host_image`: The base podman image used in the *FROM* clause that is used in the containers for stage1a and stage1b.
 - `lfs_version`: Defines which version of LFS is being built.
 This is used in URLs for downloading LFS specific patches and in the dist variable for rpmbuild.
-- `lfs_host_image`: The base podman image used in the *FROM* clause that is used in the containers for stage1a and stage1b.
-- `lfs_nproc`: Number of parallel make processes to use when building.
-This is usually set to the number of processors on your machine.
 - `lfs_root_size`: Size to use for the root partition filesystem image.

 ### `./lfs clean`

 This resets everything to start a build from scratch again.
-It deletes everything under the *build* directory except for the sources, all exports under *containers* and removes any podman images or containers.
+It deletes everything under the *build* directory except for upstream files that have been downloaded.
+All exports under *containers* are also removed along with any podman images or containers.

 ### `./lfs dist-clean`

-The same as `./lfs clean` but also removes the sources directory.
+The same as `./lfs clean` but also removes the downloads directory.

 ## RPM Notes

-In stage1a and stage1b, the *rpm* and *rpmbuild* commands provided by the Fedora image are used.
-Some macros are installed under `/usr/lib/rpm/macros.d/macros.lfs` to assist with the build:
+In stage1a and stage1b, a Fedora image is used to build the initial RPMs using the *rpm* and *rpmbuild* commands provided by that distribution.
+Fedora image are used.
+The following macros are added or adjusted:

 - `%dist`: Fedora uses a dist tag such as *fc41* and Red Hat Enterprise Linux uses dist tags such as *el9*.
 This build uses *lfs12_3*.